herbou/Unity_UICircularLayoutGroup/README.md

 ├── ► `...`<br>
 ┊

-Add the `UICircularLayoutGroup` Component to the parent Panel.
+Add the `UICircularLayoutGroup` Component to the parent Panel (Assets/Scripts/UICircularLayoutGroup.cs).

 and adjust the children size and padding in the component settings.